pantherprotocol/panther-core/docs/dev-guide.md

     cd contracts
     yarn deploy --network localhost

-There is no need to take notes of the addresses of the newly deployed contracts, because they are automatically stored in `contracts/deployments` via `hardhat-deploy`, which also makes them easily accessible via extra API methods.
+There is no need to take notes of the addresses of these newly deployed contracts, because unlike with the `zkp-token` deployment, they are automatically stored in `contracts/deployments` via `hardhat-deploy`, which also makes them easily retrievable via extra API methods.

+For convenient reference, you can also list the contracts and their deployed addresses via:

+    yarn contracts

+However, you will need the address of `RewardPool` in the next step.

 ## Seeding smart contracts with data

+### Creating a vesting pool for `RewardPool` contract

+Run the following command in the `zkp-token` repository, ensuring that `$REWARD_POOL` refers to the address of the `RewardPool` contract, either by setting the `REWARD_POOL` variable, or simply substituting the address into the command:

+    yarn hardhat pool:add $REWARD_POOL --network localhost

+This will create a new pool with the `RewardPool` contract as its owner.

+Make a note of the pool id generated here.
+If you are starting from scratch, it should be pool id 0 - the first pool (or "zeroth", to be more precise).

-### Vesting and releasing ZKP for staking
+### Creating vesting pools for staking users

 In order to test staking, we need an account which has $ZKP tokens available for staking.

-In `zkp-token`, create a new vesting pool with a given recipient, and release some tokens to that recipient, by running:
+Still in `zkp-token`, create a new vesting pool with the deployer account as the owner, by running:

-    yarn hardhat vest 0 $STAKING_TOKEN $VESTING_POOLS --network localhost
+    yarn hardhat pool:add 0 --network localhost

-where the variables are set or substituted appropriately for the corresponding addresses.
-Note that here `0` specifies the recipient as the first signer in the array of Hardhat-provided signers obtained via `hre.ethers.getSigners()`.
-However instead of passing an index to that array, you can also pass a normal wallet address.
+Here the `0` refers to the first of 20 signers which Hardhat automatically makes available via `hre.ethers.getSigners()`.

+Since by default Hardhat tasks use the first of these 20 signers, for simplicity you can use `0` as the value for `$OWNER` here, which will result in the new pool being owned by the same account which deployed all the contracts.

+However if you want to test staking with multiple accounts, you can also create pools for any of the other 19 Hardhat signers, by using an integer from `0` to `19`, and then import the private keys into Metamask for testing.
+(These private keys are shown when starting up the node via `yarn chain`.)

+For each pool that you generate here, make a note of the pool id and which account owns it.
+If you started from scratch, it should be pool id 1 (the second pool after the one created above for the `RewardPool` contract), owned by the zeroth Hardhat signer.

+Notice how in the previous `pool:add` command, we used a normal wallet address as the parameter to specify the pool owner, but here we are using an integer from `0` to `19`, which specifies the owner as one of the signers in the array returned by `hre.ethers.getSigners()`.

+### Releasing ZKP for staking

+Now you can release some tokens from one of these vesting pools to its owner via the `pool:release` Hardhat task, for example:

+    yarn hardhat pool:release 1 1000 --network localhost

+will release 1000 ZKP tokens from pool 1.

+Currently this only works for pools owned by the Hardhat deployer account (i.e. zeroth signer).

 ### Register the classic staking type